-The Academy Trust was awarded "Outstanding" in all 31 inspections categories in the last inspection by Ofsted in December 2011 and is ensuring that all staff members are fully prepared for the current inspection framework in 2021.
+The Academy Trust was awarded "Outstanding" in all 31 inspections categories in the last inspection by Ofsted in December 2011 and is ensuring that all staff members are fully prepared for the current inspection framework in 2022.
 The Headteacher is an Ofsted Inspector.

-The Academy Trust put in place robust and successful measures to deal with the challenges around COVID-19.
+The Academy Trust responded very well indeed to the Pandemic and put in place robust and successful measures to deal with the challenges around COVID-19.
 Focus was placed on staff and student wellbeing and high-quality curriculum delivery.
 A risk assessment was completed in consultation with stakeholders (including walks round the school site for stakeholder feedback).
 The feedback from parents, staff and students was very supportive.
+In September 2022, leaders are mindful that staff and students still need support.
+In addition, new developments put in place due to the Pandemic, such as significantly improved and increased IT provision, are being embedded.

 A priority for the School Development Plan is to consolidate the outstanding provision during the Pandemic.
 Achievements have been seen in the implementation and usage of new systems.
-The Infogram below summarises our key priorities:
+The Infogram below summarises the new systems and reflects leaders' ambitious and pacy agenda: